 As Christians, we are called to give our life to a different story.
 Rather than conforming, we are to be transformed (Romans 12:1-3).
 We will consume but with different glasses on.
 We will find our hope, desire and identity in Jesus and ironically find our life by giving it away – shifting from our agenda to serving God’s.
 We will value people and take time to grow, serve, share, and worship in ways that resist commodification.
 We will live to God’s glory in a world that instead focuses on self.
-Let us remember that transformation comes through following Christ and resisting the worldworld.
+Let us remember that transformation comes through following Christ and resisting the world.
 This is the starting point of a significant life that matters for now and eternity.